 Support FASD Ireland, People living with FASD and their Parents and Carers.

 FASD is widely understood to be Ireland’s most prevalent neurodevelopmental disability, yet awareness, diagnosis pathways, and supports remain inconsistent and, in many cases, inaccessible.
-This has profound implications not only for individuals living with FASD, but also for their families, as well as for services across health, education, justice, and social care.
+This has significant implications not only for individuals living with FASD, but also for their families and for services across health, education, justice, and social care.

 Please use the attached draft letter to edit your personal details and send it to your local TD (You can find your local TD here: www.findmytd.com